• Skip to primary navigation

 Home » Recipes » Seafood Recipes

-As a result, Christmas is one of the most important holidays to them and one of their traditions involves eating 7 different seafood dishes on Christmas Eve.
+Christmas is a very important holiday for Italians and one of the traditions involves eating 7 different seafood dishes on Christmas Eve.
 Many of the dishes will differ from family to family, however, one dish is always included – Baccala.

-6 pictures of the steps involved in making italian baccala
+A collage of 6 steps involved in making the recipe.

 Also known as Bacalao in other countries like Spain and Portugal, salted cod is popular in many countries.
 Usually originating as peasant food, it becomes part of the national culinary landscape in these countries.